source-foundry/fdiff/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-### Third Party Licenses
+### Third-Party Licenses

 #### CPython `difflib` library

 This project distributes a modified version of third party source code from the [Python programming language standard library](https://github.com/python/cpython).
 The `difflib.py` v3.7.4 module is Copyright © 2001-2019 Python Software Foundation; All Rights Reserved.
 This source is modified and distributed in this project under the [PSF LICENSE AGREEMENT FOR PYTHON 3.7.4](https://github.com/source-foundry/fdiff/blob/master/lib/fdiff/thirdparty/PYTHON_LICENSE).
-The module is renamed to `fdifflib.py` to distinguish it from the upstream source and modifications made here are documented in comments at the head of the module.
+The module is renamed to `fdifflib.py` to distinguish it from the upstream source, and modifications made here are documented in comments at the head of the module.